 Jhanvi Kapoor Deleted Most Of Her Previous Instagram Posts!
-Here's The Exact Reason Why
+Here's The Exact Reason!

 Full On Promotions

 Janhvi Kapoor is all over the place promoting her movie Dhadak along with Ishaan Khatter.
-The duo were spotted in several malls all across Mumbai and shook a leg with the fans as well.
+The duo was spotted in several malls all across Mumbai and shook a leg with the fans as well.

 High Energy Janhvi